-Using almost no dialogue, the film follows a number of residents (both human and animal) of a small rural community in Hungary – an old man with hiccups, a shepherdess and her sheep, an old woman who may or may not be up to no good, some folk-singers at a wedding, etc. While most of the film is a series of vignettes, there is a sinister and often barely perceptible subplot involving murder. –IMDb
+Using almost no dialogue, the film follows a number of residents, human and animal, of a small rural community in Hungary.
+While most of the film is a series of vignettes, there is a sinister and often barely perceptible subplot involving murder.

 To be honest as per below i too didn't notice the loosely threaded plot as i was completely immersed in one of the most uniquely stunning cinematic experiences ive yet encountered.
 Tis a vastly unique feast of sonic wonderlands mixed with ants eye views wrapped up in hiccuping old men sat on benches.
 With not one word of dialogue this film really marvels at the amazingness of the ordinary wee things!
 Stunning!

 I love this movie!
 I watched/analyzed it in class and it still goes to show that a good story can be told without dialogue and emotions can be manipulated (in a good way) as a viewer.
 Thank you so much for the brilliance.